MikolajRusin/football-vision-ai/README.md

 ```

 All training hyperparameters, data paths, optimizer settings, schedulers, and model metadata
 are resolved at this stage.
+The section `Main Training Configuration` explains configuration file in more details.

 #### **2. Preparing the Dataset and Dataloaders**